olegknyazev/GameTablesDocs/reference/data_types.md

 C# types: [Rect](https://docs.unity3d.com/ScriptReference/Rect.html), [RectInt](https://docs.unity3d.com/ScriptReference/RectInt.html).

 ### Enumerations
 Enumerated properties accept values from a predefined set.
 To specify the value for an enumerated property, just write the name of the value.
 Some enumerations can have multiple values (`[Flags]` enums in C# terms).
-To specify several values for a flags property, list the values separated by commas.
+To specify several values for a flags property, list the values separated by commas or pipe characters (`|`).
 Case and whitespace are ignored when comparing names.

 Examples of enumerations:
 - Off
-- Blend Probes
 - Walk, Run, Swim
+- Torso \| Legs

 C# types: [Enum](https://docs.microsoft.com/en-us/dotnet/api/system.enum) and derived classes.
 Usually declared using the `enum` keyword.